rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 ```

 **Note!**
-All messages should be acknowledged by the other part (The SCADA acknowledges the TLC's messages and vice versa).
-The acknowledg messages are not presented in the above examples.
+All messages should be acknowledged by the other part (The supervision system acknowledges the TLC's messages and vice versa).
+The acknowledge messages are not presented in the above examples.
 For more information see the RSMP specification.

 ## M0017 Set time tables